(Latest Update: Mar 9, 2022)

 Assembly Part 1: The Screw-Terminal Stack

 It is very easy to get a couple of wires switched around at this stage so work through these instructions slowly & carefully.
-Connect the Dupont jumpers to the SD module so that the metal & plastic retainer clips are facing upwards after the logger is assembled.
+Connect the Dupont jumpers to the SD module so that the metal retainer clips are facing upwards after the logger is assembled.
 That way you can diagnose connection issues with the tip of a meter probe on the exposed metal and, if necessary, pull out & replace a single bad wire without taking everything apart.
-The extra wire you trim from the SD module gets re-used.
+The extra wires you trim from the SD module are re-used.

 Take a moment to check the continuity of the SD module wires.
 With one probe on the Dupont metal & the other on top of the corresponding ProMini pin – you should read ~1 ohm or less for each connection path.
 Occasionally you get a bad crimp-end on those multi-wire Dupont ribbons, and it’s easier to replace a bad wire at this stage than it is after the parts are in the housing.

 Note: We’ve used the hardware interrupt port at D3 for the red LED channel, but if you have sensors that need that simply shift the LED over by one.
-Any digital I/O pins can be used for the LED, but 3,5 & 6 have PWM outputs which lets you do multi-color tricks using analogWrite() commands.
+Any digital I/O pins can be used for the LED, but 3,5 & 6 have PWM outputs which lets you do multi-color fades with analogWrite()